pdabrovska/StudySync/README.md

 To be done:
 a) student page:
-  - courses page
-  - assignment page
-  - to fix: profile page, dashboard page
+  - add materials to the database,
+  - add quizes to the database and to the frontend

 b) admin:
   - dashboard page